bryanaka/mailer/readme.md

 Usage and Set up
 --------------------------

-To use this app, you must make sure to set up the ENV['GMAIL\_USER'] and ENV['GMAIL\_PASSWORD'] variables.
-You can also use any other SMTP provider of your choice, such as Mandrill.
+To use this app, you must make sure to set up the ENV['MANDRILL\_USER'] and ENV['MANDRILL\_API\_KEY'] variables.
+You can also use any other SMTP provider of your choice, such as gMail.

 You can do this via the provided `secrets.rb` (see secrets.example.rb) or via something more akin Foreman's `.env` file or Fiagro's `application.yml` file